hao-qiang/find-couple_face_recognition/README.md

 python find_couple_camera.py
 ```

-If you want to from a photo (like `photo.jpg` ), you should save the photo at script path and run
+If you want to recognize faces from one photo (like `photo.jpg` ), you should save the photo at script path and run

 ```
 python find_couple_image.py photo.jpg